harshalpatil2012/DevUtils/Misc/fb.md

 ## Executive Summary

-As a Lead Software Engineer at Mastercard, I have consistently demonstrated high performance and alignment with our core values of Creating Value, Growing Together, and Moving Fast.
+As a Lead Software Engineer at MA, I have consistently demonstrated high performance and alignment with our core values of Creating Value, Growing Together, and Moving Fast.
 Over the review period, I have led significant technical improvements, mentored team members, driven process efficiencies, and contributed to strategic planning.
 My work has directly impacted system performance, release efficiency, and overall engineering excellence.

 ## CREATE VALUE